-This is the first post in a series which will discuss the handling of domestic violence cases in Panama City and other parts of Florida.
+This is the first post in a series which will discuss the handling of domestic violence cases in Tampa and other parts of Florida.
 I am writing on this topic due to the fact that many defendants are not aware of the impact that a domestic violence charge can have on one’s future.
 It is common for the accused to believe that these cases represent a “private matter” between two parties.
 However, the truth is that if you have been arrested then you are facing serious charges.
 The goal of my coming articles is to provide information which will help people fully grasp their situation.
 It is also my hope that this information will assist those individuals in making an informed decision when it comes time to select a criminal defense lawyer.
 If you or a loved one has been charged with domestic violence, contact my office today to speak with an attorney.

 I will be addressing a number of topics over my coming articles.
 Issues which I will analyze include: